Castro19/authorization-and-authentication/docs/README.md

 - EX: `<img src="#" onerror="window.location.href='https://www.youtube.com/watch?v=dQw4w9WgXcQ&ab_channel=RickAstley'">`
 - In this example, the description for this secret is an img tag that will result in an error that will take the user to a YouTube video contains the infamous [Rick Ross Music Video](https://www.youtube.com/watch?v=dQw4w9WgXcQ&ab_channel=RickAstley)

-3. Before uploading this secret, make sure to set the option to **public** which is a feature in my application to grant every user the role `viewer` so this Secret will appear on their page.
+3. Before uploading this secret, make sure to set the option to **public** which is a feature in my application to grant every user the permission `viewer` so this Secret will appear on their page.
 4. Now all users that login will have this secret with the malicious Rick Ross script on their page which will redirect them to the Rick Ross music video.

 ### Problem 2: Solution